Epic Mickey: Story

-After acquiring all the parts, Oswald has Mickey help repel an attack staged by the Shadow Blot on the summit of Mickeyjunk Mountain.
-Once the threat is neutralized, Oswald reveals to Mickey that the Blot that he had just battled, along with all of the Blotlings Mickey had encountered, were only drippings of the real Blot leaking out of the giant bottle of thinner atop Mickeyjunk Mountain.
+Afterwards, Mickey assists Oswald in repelling an attack staged by the Shadow Blot at Mickeyjunk Mountain's summit.
+Once the threat is neutralized, Oswald reveals to Mickey that the Blot that he had just battled, along with all of the previously-encountered Blotlings, were only drippings of the real Blot leaking out of the giant bottle of thinner there.
 Oswald explains that he and Ortensia managed to seal the Blot away in the bottle many years ago, but Ortensia was blighted by the monster in the process and entered an inert state akin to petrifaction.
 Oswald decides that he had been too hostile towards Mickey and attempts to start over and become friends with him.
 Mickey suddenly becomes overwhelmed with guilt and confesses to Oswald that he was the cause of the Blot's existence and Wasteland's crisis, which causes Oswald to lose his temper and jump onto the cork sealing the bottle shut, challenging Mickey to a fight.
-In his rage, Oswald accidentally causes the cork to break, allowing the Blot to escape from its imprisonment.
-The monster, which has since become larger than before, captures Oswald and Gus and threatens to kill them if Mickey does not allow it to take his heart.
-Mickey yields his heart to the Blot, who then spares Oswald and Gus and proceeds to go on a rampage throughout Wasteland, using its Bloticle tendrils to absorb its paint and become more powerful before entering Mickey's world.
+In his rage, Oswald accidentally damages the cork, allowing the Blot to escape from its imprisonment.
+The monster, which has since become larger than before, captures Oswald and Gus and threatens to murder them if Mickey does not allow it to take his heart.
+Mickey does so as the Blot then spares the duo and proceeds to go on a rampage throughout Wasteland, using its Bloticle tendrils to drain it of its paint and increase its power before entering Mickey's world.
 This prompts Mickey to get rid of the Bloticles while Oswald fixes the rocket.

-With the Bloticles eliminated, Mickey, Oswald and Gus attempt to use the repaired rocket to reach the Blot, but end up crashing into Dark Beauty Castle after the monster absorbs the rocket's paint.
-As a backup plan that involves using a paint-laden firework display at the castle against the Blot is formulated, the monster soon captures Oswald, Gus, and Ortensia, forcing Mickey to enter its body to save them.
+With the Bloticles eliminated, Mickey, Oswald and Gus attempt to use the repaired rocket to reach the Blot, but end up crashing into Dark Beauty Castle after the monster drains the rocket's paint.
+As a backup plan that involves using a paint-laden firework display at the castle against the Blot is formulated, the monster soon captures Oswald, Gus and Ortensia, forcing Mickey to enter its body to save them.
 Mickey regains his heart before he and Oswald successfully manage to vanquish the Blot with the castle's fireworks and are sent flying.
-Oswald and Ortensia land in Mean Street while Mickey is sent flying through a portal in the sky above the castle that takes him out of Wasteland and back to Yen Sid's workshop.
+Oswald and Ortensia land in Mean Street while Mickey is sent flying out of Wasteland and back to Yen Sid's workshop.
 In the aftermath, Wasteland begins regenerating as Oswald reunites with the restored Ortensia.
 As Mickey returns home, Yen Sid enchants the mirror to show Mickey the positive or negative outcomes of his major choices in Wasteland and allows him to communicate with Oswald one last time, the duo now bonding as brothers.
 Afterwards, Yen Sid seals the mirror to prevent Mickey from re-entering his workshop and causing any more mischief.
 Not long after the mirror is sealed, Mickey discovers that he still has some of the Blot's essence in him, leaving the possibility that he may still be able to reach Wasteland.